 Watch it live on your personal computer by using

 Art, Technology, Culture Colloquia

 Other recommended events

-- Maya Ackerman specializes in Artificial Intelligence, with an emphasis on Computational Creativity and Machine Learning.
+- Maya Ackerman teaches in the Department of Computer Engineering of Santa Clara University and was previously at San Jose State University.
+She specializes in Artificial Intelligence, with an emphasis on Computational Creativity and Machine Learning.
 Her work has been featured on NBC News and New Scientist, and her research appears at top academic venues.
 She received her PhD from the University of Waterloo and was a Postdoctoral Fellow at Caltech and UC San Diego, followed by two years as an Assistant Professor at Florida State University.
-Ackerman is currently an Assistant Professor at San Jose State University.

 - Piero Scaruffi is a cultural historian who has lectured in three continents and published several books on Artificial Intelligence and Cognitive Science, the latest one being "The Nature of Consciousness" (2006).
 He pioneered Internet applications in the early 1980s and the use of the World-Wide Web for cultural purposes in the mid 1990s.
 His poetry has been awarded several national prizes in Italy and the USA.
 His latest book of poems and meditations is "Synthesis" (2009).
 As a music historian, he has published ten books, the latest ones being "A History of Rock and Dance Music" (2009) and "A History of Jazz Music" (2007).
 His latest book of history is "A History of Silicon Valley" (2011).
 The first volume of his free ebook "A Visual History of the Visual Arts" appeared in 2012.
 His latest book is "Intelligence is not Artificial" (2013).
 He has also written extensively about cinema and literature.
 He founded the Leonardo Art Science Evening Rendezvous (LASER) in 2008.